hyperledger/iroha-2-docs/src/guide/bash.md

 we registered earlier, which is located in the same directory as `iroha_client_cli`.

+::: tip
-::: Your updated config.json should look like this
+Your updated config.json should look like this

 ```json